heshamayman/Tumor_Cancer_prediciton/README.md

 > Cancer is one of the most lethal diseases in the present era that causes the death of enormous number of people.
 Using machine learning algorithms we can help to predict that Cells malignant or benignant.
+---

+We Use :
+  - Python .
+  - OOP concept .
+  - Customtkinter .

 | Team Members                 |
 | ---------------------------- |